 Are all Quakers alike?

 Quakers have evolved into several different varieties over our three and one-half centuries.
 The kind of Quaker belief and worship described here represents just one variety.
 Other branches of Quakers do have pastors and more structured worship, and have a more Bible-centered emphasis in their beliefs.
-In the United States, those branches are more likely to be affiliated with the umbrella organizations Friends United Meeting or Evangelical Friends Church, rather than Friends General Conference.

 Friends who worship in silence are often called “unprogrammed” or “nonpastoral” Friends, while those who follow pastor-led worship are called “programmed” or “pastoral” Friends.

 What’s the difference between a Quaker meeting and Quaker church?